Mahendra111111/Portfolio/README.md

-Here's a more attractive and streamlined version of your README, with the project section removed:

----

 # 👨‍💻 Mahendra Nagpure - Full Stack Web Developer (MERN Stack)

 Welcome to my portfolio!
 I'm a passionate Full Stack Web Developer with expertise in the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 Currently, I am pursuing my BCA at **Savitribai Phule Pune University**, where I continuously enhance my technical skills to stay ahead of emerging technologies.